-After treatment systems have been constructed, they should be monitored and maintained, as explained in the 'Operations' chapter section 4.4.1Error!
-Reference source not found.
+After treatment systems have been constructed they should be monitored and maintained (as explained in section 4.4.2).
 The quality of the water discharging from the mine site will improve with time, and eventually the treatment system will no longer be required and any financial bonds that have been placed against the mine site can be released.